updated

 “We know this is a significant and challenging reform, but we are clear-eyed and committed to seeing it through, because it is the right thing to do in the national interest.”

-Mr Marles acknowledged the heritage value of the properties and said future owners would have obligations in many cases to protect them.
+Mr Marles acknowledged the heritage value of some properties and said future owners would have legal obligations in many cases to protect them.

 Comments